bobtsang/bobtsang.github.io/_posts/2020-04-10-Experiments.markdown

 3. Key metrics, ideally an [OEC](https://learning.oreilly.com/library/view/understanding-experimentation-platforms/9781492038139/ch03.html), are agreed upon and can be practically evaluated.
 4. Changes are easy to make.

+## The Hypothesis Testing Framework

+- Sampling from a normal distribution
+- Statistical hypothesis

+### Estimation of Parameters

+- For example: mean, variance

+### Terminologies

+- critical value (statistics)
+- `reference distribution`
 ## Reference

 [1] Trustworthy Online Controlled Experiments, 2020  <br>